proseltd/Telepathy-Community/README.md

 Upcoming features include:

   - [ ] Adding a time specification flag to set archiving for specific period.
-  - [x] The ability to archive comments on messages to channels.
   - [ ] The ability to gather the number of reactions to messages, including statistics on engagement rate.
   - [ ] Finding a method to once again gather complete memberlists (currently restricted by the API).
-  - [x] Introducing the ability to scan multiple targets at once.
   - [ ] Improved statistics: including timestamp analysis for channels.
   - [ ] Generating an entirely automated complete report, including visualisation for some statistics.
-  - [x] Making it easier to scan private groups which your account is a member of.
   - [ ] Hate speech analytics.
-  - [x] Clean code, efficiency tweaks.
-  - [x] Add user lookup.
-  - [x] Add location lookup.
-  - [ ] Maximise compatibility of edgelists with Gephi.
+  - [x] Maximise compatibility of edgelists with Gephi.
   - [ ] Include sockpuppet account provisioning (creation of accounts from previous exported lists).
-  - [ ] Listing who has admin rights in memberlists.
+  - [ ] Listing who has group admin rights in memberlists.
   - [ ] Media downloaded in the background to increase efficiency.
   - [ ] When media archiving is flagged, the location of downloaded content will be added to the archive file.
+  - [ ] Exploring, and potentially integrating, media cross checks based on https://github.com/conflict-investigations/media-search-engine.
+  - [ ] Ensuring inferred channel memberlists don't contain duplicate entries.
+  - [ ] Introducing local chat retrival within the location lookup module.
-  - [ ] Adding direct link to posts in the chat archive file
+  - [ ] Adding trilateration option for location lookup to aid better location matching.
+  - [ ] Further code refactoring to ensure long-term maintainability.
+  - [ ] Progress bars for media downloads to give a better estimation of runtime.
+  - [ ] Adding additional alternative logins.
+  - [ ] Improved language support.
+  - [ ] Ensure inferred channel memberlists (based on repliers) contains each account only once.
+  - [ ] Correctly define destinction between reply (as in a chat) and comment (as in channel).

 ## feedback